The neighborhood Mesh Network

 • The average user uses 180 Watt-hours per month

-• Approximately 12.5 million Watts or 30,000 KWh per day are used by search engine traffic
+• Approximately 12.5 million Watts or 30,000 kWh per day are used by search engine traffic

 • 25% of Google’s energy is supplied from renewables

-• Google designs and builds it’s own data centers using energy efficient technology
+• Google designs and builds its own data centers using energy-efficient technology

 One can assume that other data centers are not as efficient as Google’s.
 It would be interesting to do a comparison between the electrical use by AM and FM broadcast transmitter sites and the energy used by data centers that stream radio content.
 Right now the data center’s electrical costs are still relatively low because over the air radio listenership far out strips on line listenership.
 Eventually, those numbers will flip and I’d think the increased costs associated with greater streaming will be paid by somebody, likely the content generator.